Fulton County Health Center

 Fulton County Health Center (FCHC) is a rural critical access hospital.
 It serves the community of Fulton County, and is located in Wauseon Ohio.

-Patient Care Statistics
+Patient care statistics

 U.S. News & World Report collates the number of patients seen by the hospital annually, as follows:

 Facilities

 Hospital

 The FCHC facility is equipped as a general medical and surgery hospital, with the following special units: